aidan-wood-43/airspace-hugo/exampleSite/content/english/project/_index.md

 bg_image: "/images/busiecon.JPG"

 ---
-Please click on each title to view more details.
+Please click on each project tile to view more details.